Introduction to Classification of Financial Markets

 Primary Market

-In the primary market, the financial securities are directly issued to the buyers.
-In this type of market, the investors get the first crack at the newly issued securities.
-The issuing companies receive the cash proceeds from the sale and utilize it either to fund exiting operations or fuel business expansion.
-Finally, the newly issued securities are purchased by the buyers in the form of:
+In the primary market, the issuers directly issue financial securities to the buyers.
+The newly issued securities are made available to investors in this market first.
+The issuing companies receive the cash proceeds from the sale and utilize it either to fund existing operations or fuel business expansion.
+Finally, The buyers purchase the newly issued securities in the form of:

 Secondary Market

-Based on Maturity Period
+Based on the Maturity Period

 Money Market